indygreg/PyOxidizer/python-oxidized-importer/docs/oxidized_importer_packed_resources.rst

 shared libraries.
 Metadata about these resources and sometimes the raw resource data itself is serialized to a binary data structure.

-At Python interpreter run time, this data structure is loaded (it can be embedded in a binary or exist as a standalone file) and parsed.
+At Python interpreter run time, an instance of the :py:class:`OxidizedFinder` *meta path finder* parses this data structure and uses it to power Python module importing.
-A custom :ref:`oxidized_importer_meta_path_finders`
-(:ref:`OxidizedFinder <oxidized_finder>` from
-:ref:`oxidized_importer`) then uses the parsed data structure to power Python module importing.

 This functionality is similar to using a ``.zip`` file for holding Python modules.
 However, the *Python packed resources* data structure